 For more information on when a HCW can return to work, including exceptional circumstances, please refer to page 4 of the Quick Reference Guidance on Testing and Clearance.

-General COVID-19 myth busters from the World Health Organization for the public can be found here.
+General COVID-19 myth busters from the World Health Organization for the public.

 Ontario is waiving the three-month waiting period for Ontario Health Insurance Plan (OHIP) coverage.
 The province will cover the cost of COVID-19 services for uninsured people who do not meet the criteria for OHIP coverage.
 Together, these measures will ensure that no one will be discouraged from seeking screening or treatment for COVID-19 for financial reasons.
 Learn more from the Government of Ontario.